-Mr. Williams was born in Concord, North Carolina in May 1959.
+Mr. Williams was born in Concord, North Carolina .
 He graduated from Concord High School in 1977 and went on the earn his Bachelor of Arts in Business Management from the University of Maryland.
 He subsequently earned a Master of Science in Education from Troy State University.

 He began his martial arts training in 1971 and received his Black Belt in Tae Kwon Do in 1973.
 In 1982 he was stationed in Okinawa, Japan as a young Marine and began his journey in Shorin Ryu.
 He lived and trained in Okinawa for 13 of the last 30 years under the tutelage of Grand Master Fusei Kise of Shorin Ryu Kenshinkan, Kyoshi Ed Gingras and Akamine Yoshimatsu of Matsumura Seito Shorin Ryu and Hanshi Seifuku Nitta in Shorin Ryu.
 In 2013 he began training in Ryukyu Kobudo under the tutelage of Nakamoto Kiichi, Hanshi 10th Dan.

 In 1999 he was granted permission from Grand Master Kise to begin the "Zen Sekai Bujitsu Kyokai" or Universal Martial Arts Association.
 He has served as the President and Founder since its inception.

 Today his organization has members in over 29 States of the United States and 30 countries around the world.

 He continues his training by traveling to Okinawa every 6-12 months and by sponsoring Okinawan teachers to come to the USA and teach at member schools and special events such as the UMAA Summer World Training Camp and the Hall of Fame.

 He strives to make the UMAA a special group of friends that enjoy training, sharing and learning with each other.
 In this association "the similarities of our styles and concepts are important not the differences".